loadsmart/culture/careers/eng-leadership-faq.md

 ### Who's responsible for interfacing with other squads?
 For technical matters, Tech Leads.
 For anything else, Engineering Managers.
 Alignment is expected between peers.
 TL-TL, EM-EM.

-### Who's responsible for leading the scrum ceremonies?
+### Who's responsible for leading the agile ceremonies?
 Engineering Managers do.
 But Project Leaders should own the parts of what touches their projects.

 ### Who's responsible for the quality of the code delivered by the team?